lirkas/ESM-Tweaks/README.md

 # ESM AI Tweaks

 Changes AI behavior added by Epic Siege Mod and introduces few other additions/fixes to make it more "RotN-Compatible".
+Initially made for RotN, but can be used by itself and with other mods.

 Requires the following mod(s) to be enabled:
 - Epic Siege Mod (13.169)

-Initially made for RotN, but can be used by itself and with other mods.
+ToolProgression (1.12.2-1.6.12) is not required, but highly recommended, to make all the settings work properly.

 ## Mod Info